 An oxide layer that remains stongly adhered to the alloy without cracking and spawling will continue to protect the alloy.
 A heating element with a high coefficient of thermal expansion and poor oxide layer adhesion will not last long in an application with rapid low-to-high temperature cycling.

 Sometimes lowering the temperature of the heating element is the best solution.
-In a recent example we met with a client who manufactures warming cabinets.
+An example of this can be illustrated with one of our clients who manufactures warming cabinets.
 A competitor's heater was causing dramatic failures.
 Our calculations found the watt density to be higher than advisable.
 We introduced our crossflow blower style heater where we were able to fit more wire in the same space and lower the watt density.
 This in turn lowered coil temperature and extended heater life.
 Good design and attention to detail helped the client avoid those dramatic failures.

 Installation & Assembly